bastosmichael/twitter-dapp/README.md

 Run `truffle deploy --network development` in the /tests directory order to get contract deployed.

 ### Accessing the deployed instance and interact with it (via Truffle console)

+Run `npm install` in order to hd wallet and other dependencies.

 Run `truffle console --network development` to load up the console